Aby0808/quasi-1D-equilibrium-flow-finite-volume-solver/README.md

 The chemistry solver utilizes the NASA9 polynomials to generate equilibrium tables for air5 gas.
 The flow solver solves the governing equations for Local Thermodynamic Equilibrium (LTE) flows to calculate the flowfield inside a converging-diverging nozzle.

-Side project to get an in-depth understanding of CFD, numerical methods, and LTE and NLTE flows.
+Side project to improve my understanding of CFD, numerical methods, and LTE and NLTE flows.

 Currently under development!